 - If a postgraduate PhD student meets all the conditions above, they must email firstname.lastname@example.org with their name, applicant ID number, and confirmation that they meet the conditions above.
 The international team will check that the student is eligible and, if so, will give them access to the International Accommodation Award.

 - Students whose degree programmes last more than one year must reapply for accommodation on an annual basis.
 Again, the first-come first-served policy will apply.
 Returning international students will still be eligible for the International Accommodation Award, but there is no guarantee that they will remain in the same room or building.

 - No discounts can be provided for accommodation that is not managed by the University.

 - All normal regulations concerning accommodation licenses and application deadlines apply.

-- Students on exchange programmes who do not pay tuition fees do not have access to the International Accommodation Award (discounted or free accommodation), but can access on-campus accommodation in the same way as home tuition fee paying students.
+- Students on exchange programmes who do not pay tuition fees do not have access to the International Accommodation Award (discounted or inclusive accommodation), but can access on-campus accommodation in the same way as home tuition fee paying students.

 - Students on study abroad programmes paying international tuition fees are eligible for the International Accommodation Award.
 Places are allocated on a first-come first-served basis.
 For more information contact email@example.com.